Are travel credit cards worth it?

 Your spending habits are crucial to determining whether travel rewards cards are worth it.
 If you’re only putting a few hundred dollars a month on your rewards card, you’re probably better off with cash back.
 These cards generally lack annual fees and offer 1 percent to 2 percent cash back on all purchases.

 If you can take advantage of category bonuses and then put your points to good use, then a travel rewards card might be a good option.
-Just make sure the value of the points you’re earning is higher than the annual fee you’re paying.
+Just make sure the value of the points you’re earning is higher than the annual fee you’re paying, and you can pay your balances down each month.

 Consider the recurring benefits

-Confession: I haven’t charged more than $20 to my Hilton Aspire Card since December.
+Confession: I don’t put as much spending as I could on my Hilton Aspire Card, so I’m losing out in rewards value.
 The card has a $450 annual fee and offers generous category bonuses that I’m not utilizing.
 However, I will keep it in my wallet for two reasons: Hilton Diamond status and the annual free weekend night award.
 Both perks provide me with exceptional value.

 Recurring benefits are crucial when considering whether you should get a travel card.
 If recurring perks can save you money on travel, then go for it.